WHAT'S ON: Australia Day events around the Northern Rivers

 - Where: Ocean Shores Public School

-- Free Sausage sizzle, ice pops, cake, drinks, Australian flags, music, mullet throwing championship, singalong, rainforest walk
+- Free sausage sizzle, ice pops, cake, drinks, free Australian flags, music, mullet throwing championship, singalong, rainforest walk

 Ballina

-- Live entertainment, market stalls, food vans, pony rides, face painting and so much more.
-Great for a family day out.
+- Family event with live entertainment, market stalls, food vans, pony rides, face painting and more

 Ballina RSL - Australia Day